Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-Draughts may lead to dropping temperatures within houses.
-A damp house will cost more to heat, meaning wasting energy and resulting in higher bills.
+Draughts may lead to less temperature in households.
+A humid home will cost more to heat, meaning wasting energy and resulting in higher bills.

 What are unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole or crack, then it is probably a gap or an opening that needs sealing in some way.
-Large cracks and gaps should be permanently stopped.
-Any gaps greater than 3mm that let air into or out within your home need sealing.
-For instance, if an open fireplace is not in use, it may cause draughts and should be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever possible.
+If you are able to feel external air flowing in or a clear draught from a gap or hole that is, it’s most likely a gap or an opening that needs sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and let air into or out into the house need seals.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This should be shut off.
+Property managers and landlords are responsible for ensuring such draughts are eliminated in the maximum extent possible.

-You don’t need to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the building as the home gets warmer and cooler, in order to let them be closed and opened instead of than securing.
-We will examine every window and door during your Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be required to allow for the movement of the building as the household warms and cools so that they can still be closed and opened instead of instead of being stuck.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections